Philosophy

 • Q2.
 What is the DNA of Nakashima Propeller?

-A. My grandfather, a mould craftsman, taught us the importance of made-by-hand skills.
+My grandfather, a mould craftsman, taught us the importance of made-by-hand skills.
 My father loved innovation and was always eager to introduce cutting-edge technologies.
 And both of them shared the spirit of never settling for the status quo.
 Our company inherited all of these traits.
 Nakashima makes heavy investments in computers that support our in-house designs.
 Our technology is among the best in the industry.
 But you cannot fly a rocket to the moon by just creating a good blueprint.
 Whether you are making a rocket or a propeller, to attain its full potential you must accurately reflect its design in the manufacturing process.
 Nakashima achieves this by integrating two elements that set it apart: processing skills powered by the most advanced machines, and state-of-the-art techniques used by our craftsmen.

 • Q3.
 Why do you stick to a build-to-order style for producing moulds?